Modernization: Upgrading a BMS to a SIL3 PLC system

 - Module and special drawings

-The new framework not only enables our client to implement similar systems efficiently and easily, but it also enhances their ability and confidence to manage SIS BMS projects more effectively.
+The new framework enables our client to implement similar systems efficiently and easily, enhancing their ability and confidence to manage SIS BMS projects.

 What strategies can engineering teams implement to effectively manage parallel workflows and minimize rework in complex projects like the implementation of a Burner Management System?